GuillaumeDerval/UniCP/README.md

 - Be developper-oriented.
 UniCP is a low-level API, to be used by CP solver (such as Gecode, Choco, OscaR or MiniCP) developpers and high-level APIs (such as CPMpy) or application developpers, allowing these tools to be used interchangeably.
 - Be researcher-minded.
 CP solvers are used a lot by the CP research community itself.
-- Be used-minded.
+- Be user-minded.
 The API should allow to build easy-to-use high-level APIs
 - Be simple.
 The API should be minimalistic, in order to minimize the maintenance burden.
 - Be backward-compatible.
 Older, unmaintained solvers should be able to discuss with newer high-level APIs or application, and conversely.
 - Be extensible (or even forward-compatible).
 Different CP solvers have different specificities; the most obvious being custom constraints, but it can also be custom types of variables, search heuristics.